unbit/uwsgi.it/CustomerQuickstart.md

 The container Emperor automatically set a series of alarms.

-You will get an alarm when your container quota is low (you can set the threshold with the quota_threshold item of the container api), when a OOM (out of memory) is triggered and when it is rebooted.
+Currently, you will get an alarm when your container quota is low (you can set the threshold with the quota_threshold item of the container api) and when a OOM (out of memory) is triggered.

 The alarm is broadcasted to all of the conntected container shells and to an optional jabber/xmpp account.